British Robotics Seed Fund 2

-Fees are charged to the underlying companies.
-There is an initial fee of 3.9%.
-Additional set up fees of up to £12,500 could also be levied against the investee companies if required to cover legal fees.
-The investee companies contribute towards the recurrent annual charges relating to fund management, which are made up of a £11,400 annual fee and £5,250 custodian fee for the whole portfolio.
+Fees are charged to the underlying companies, not directly to the investor.
+There is an initial fee of up to 3.9%.
+The investee companies contribute towards the recurrent annual charges relating to fund management, which are made up of a £12,000 annual fee and £4,000 custodian fee for the whole portfolio.

 There is a performance fee of 25% on returns over £1 per £1 invested.
 The performance fee is payable on an individual company basis, on exit.